Hire AI Automation Consultant

 What an AI automation consultant actually does

-An AI automation consultant who has shipped 60+ production pipelines is a very different person from one who has read the same blog posts you have.
-At Cinqa, consulting engagements are grounded in what we've actually built: the failure modes we've hit, the tools we've abandoned, the patterns that survive contact with real data.
-When you hire us to consult, you're getting that pattern library applied to your specific situation.
-We don't produce strategy documents and disappear.
-We give you a clear answer: here's what to build, here's why, here's how long it will take, here's what it will cost to maintain.
+At Cinqa, consulting engagements are grounded in what we've actually built and broken.
+When you hire us to consult, you get that pattern library applied to your specific situation — not a strategy document that says "consider AI" and a list of vendor logos.
+We give you a clear answer: here's what to build, here's why, here's the failure modes you'll hit, here's what it costs to maintain.

 Three consulting formats we offer